Louisville vs. Kentucky NCAA Football Odds, Plays and Insights | November 27, 2021

 Louisville Stats and Trends

-- Louisville has six wins against the spread in 11 games this season.

-- This season, the Cardinals have an ATS record of 3-1 in their four games as a favorite of 3 points or more.
+- The Cardinals have an against the spread record of 3-1 in their four games as a favorite of 3 points or more so far this season.

-- Louisville's games this year have gone over the total in four out of 10 opportunities (40%).
+- Louisville's games this year have hit the over on four of 10 set point totals (40%).

-- Louisville is 6-3 against the spread and 6-4 overall in games when it records more than 22.2 points.
+- When Louisville records more than 22.2 points, it is 6-3 against the spread and 6-4 overall.

-- In games that Louisville picks up over 335.7 yards, the team is 6-4 against the spread and 6-5 overall.
+- In games that Louisville picks up more than 335.7 yards, the team is 6-4 against the spread and 6-5 overall.

-- This year, the Cardinals have turned the ball over 12 times, four more than the Wildcats' takeaways (8).

 - Find the latest spread and moneyline odds for Louisville at SISportsbook.